Business Tips – What Is Security – Really?

-3. If you have staff or are part of a team, work together.
+3. If you have the staff or are part of a team, work together.
 Pull in the same direction and not against one another!
-Be clear on what everyone has to do and choose people who have the same goals and aspirations.
-It’s a lot easier than you think and a lot more productive that you on your own.
+Be clear on what everyone has to do and choose people who have the same goals and aspirations as you do.
+It’s a lot easier than you think and a lot more productive than you are on your own.

 4. Be ready for the unexpected!
-Things often happen that were not factored into – don’t let those things trip you up.
-Stop – look at the situation calmly (and without any drama and emotion), do the research and make an informed decision.
+Things often happen that were not factored into the equation – don’t let those things trip you up.
+Stop – look at the situation calmly (and without any drama and emotion), do the research, and make an informed decision.

 5. Understand that there is nothing to be afraid of.
-My friend and mentor Vanessa always tells me that the only thing I have to be afraid of is my own fear.
+A previous mentor of mine always used to say that the only thing you have to be afraid of is your own fear.
 Face it, head on and squarely and I promise you it (the fear) will back down!

 Remember that you are a special person and the mere fact that you have gone into business on your own, should tell you that you are stronger than you have ever given yourself credit for.